L. L. Langstroth: Development of the bee space

-Langstroth was popularly credited with discovering the "bee space," though this discovery had already been implemented in European hives.
+Langstroth was popularly credited with discovering the "bee space", though this discovery had already been implemented in European hives.
+The discovery was that if a gap of 7 to 10 mm was present, bees did not close it with wax.
+This allowed movable frames which could be kept free of each other.
 In Europe, both Jan Dzierżon and August von Berlepsch had been focused on side-opened hives.
 Land resources in Europe had been limited, and bees were traditionally kept in beehouses.
-The presently so-called “bee space” had been incorporated by Berlepsch following Dzierzon’s discoveries, from the years 1835–1848, into his frame arrangement (Bienen-Zeitung, May 1852).
+The idea of "bee space" had been incorporated by Berlepsch following Dzierzon's discoveries, from the years 1835–1848, into his frame arrangement (Bienen-Zeitung, May 1852).
 Langstroth made many other discoveries in beekeeping, and contributed greatly to the industrialization of modern beekeeping.